 Federal Direct Loan Program

-- Accept your loan offer at your MYCSUSTAN account.
+- You must accept your loan offer at your MyCSUStan account.

-- Go to www.studenloans.gov and e-sign a PLUS Master Promissory Note.
-This is the legal document for the Parent Loan, and is a requirement before the loan can be processed.
+- The parent must electronically complete and sign a Master Promissory Note (MPN).
+To electronically complete the MPN, visit the Direct Loan website (www.studentloans.gov).
+This is a legal document for the loan and is required before the loan can be processed.

 Code of Conduct